magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 });
 ```

-Here the React tutorial redefines the `Comment` component by adding
+As you see, the React tutorial redefines the `Comment` component by
-the `rawMarkup` function returning a JS object used to set the
-`dengerouslySetInnerHTML` attribute of the `span` component.
-The
+adding to it a `rawMarkup()` function.
+This function returns a JS
+object with one property only: `__html`.
+Its value is set by the
+`marked()` function from the [marked](https://github.com/chjj/marked)
+JS library.

+The result of the `rawMarkup()` call is set as the value of the
-`dangerouslySetInnerHTML` attribute is not a predefined HTML element
+`dangerouslySetInnerHTML` attribute inside a `span` component.
-attribute.
-It is internally used bay React itself (tbd: add link).

 If you now reload the [localhost:3001](http://localhost:3001/) you
 should see the word *another* displayed in *italics*.

 Let's try to port this solution on Reagent.
 As you probably remember
 from the lessons involving [hiccups]() and [enlive](), the [hiccup]()
-syntax allows to set any attribute of any `html` element by using maps
+syntax allows to set element attributes in a map passed as second item
-like so:
+of a hiccup vector, like so:

 ```clj
 cljs.user> [:div [:label {:for "price"} "Price"]]